-Regarding gender diversity, as at 31 December 2023 the female Board representation was 1/3 of the total Board of Directors' membership, which satisfied the relevant target set in the Company's Diversity Policy.
+Regarding gender diversity, as at 31 December 2024 the female Board representation was 60% of the total Board of Directors' membership, which satisfied the more than 30% target set in the Company's Diversity Policy.
+Additionally, the target to have at least 30% of the Board consisting of independent directors, was satisfied.